patrick437/Roomba_Assignement/roomba_one/lab_one/readme.md

    cd /home/ros2_ws/
    ros2 launch roomba_one launch_sim.launch.py world:=src/worlds/roomba_world.world
    ```
-   - If everything goes according to plan, you should see something like this:
+   - If everything goes according to plan, you should see something like this (without the wheels):
    ![alt text](images/image-3.png)

 ### Next steps